Mechanical Systems I

 Basic Heating Systems (Heat Loss Calculation and System Design)

 Basic entry-level skills required to calculate heat loss and to design and layout various residential hot water central heating systems.
 Students design and layout gas hydronic heating systems using several different methods.
-(Formerly PLH239) 2 Credits (1 Lecture - 3 Lab) Prerequisite(s): PLH112.
+(Formerly PLH239) 2 Credits (1 Lecture - 3 Lab) Prerequisite(s): PLH112 or PLH113.
 Corequisite(s): PLH236.

 Hydronic Heating Systems